Skin wrinkles and blemishes

 - Sunlight damages collagen fibers.
 Collagen is the main protein that gives structure to the skin.
 Sunlight also damages elastin.
 This is another protein in the skin that helps it and the tissue below stay springy and strong.

 - In response to sun-induced elastin damage, the body produces large amounts of enzymes called metalloproteinases.

 - Some of these enzymes break down collagen.
 The result is an uneven formation of disorganized collagen fibers called solar scars.
 Repetition of this abnormal skin rebuilding causes wrinkles.

 - An important event in this process is the over-production of oxidants, also called free radicals.
 Excessive amounts of oxidants damage the body's cells.
-They can even alter the genetic material of cells.
+They can even alter the genetic material of cells and they also contribute to skin cancer formation.
 Oxidation may lead to wrinkling by activating the specific metalloproteinases that degrade connective tissue.